fresns/docs/wiki/en-US/api/data-structure.md

         "followNote": "String / My follow note on this comment", "blockStatus": "Boolean / Block status",
-        "blockNote": "String / My block note on this comment", "postCreatorLikeStatus": "Boolean / Whether the post creator liked this comment" },
+        "blockNote": "String / My block note on this comment", "postAuthorLikeStatus": "Boolean / Whether the post author liked this comment" },
     "replyToPost": {
         // Information about the post this comment belongs to,